energywave/multinotify/.github/README.md

 I wrote an [article about multinotify on my blog site](https://henriksozzi.it/2022/01/package-multinotify-notifiche-su-alexa-e-app/), it's in Italian language but you can translate using Google Chrome.
 The multinotify described there is usually older than the one you can find here.

 # Dependencies
- - [Alexa Media Player](https://github.com/custom-components/alexa_media_player) only if you want to play announcments on Alexa devices
+ - [Alexa Media Player](https://github.com/custom-components/alexa_media_player) only if you want to play announcements on Alexa devices
  - [Companion apps for Android or iOS](https://companion.home-assistant.io/) only if you want notifications to the apps. (note: **app ver.
 2022.8 or later required for Android**)
  - Specific `set_state` python script (needed only for Alexa and Google Home/TTS announcments):
     - [File from @xannor repo](https://github.com/xannor/hass_py_set_state) or

     - [File from my website, with complete explanation in IT language](https://henriksozzi.it/2021/04/impostare-lo-stato-di-unentita-in-home-assistant/)

 **WARNING**: check that your script is the correct one as many set_state you can find on the web doesn't allow to create entities like this specific one!

+ - [Saver](https://https://github.com/PiotrMachowski/Home-Assistant-custom-components-Saver) custom component available on HACS only if you want to play announcements on Alexa devices.
  - If you want to send your camera snapshot to Pushover you'll have to create the folder /config/tmp and you'll have to ensure that the path is included in [`allowlist_external_dirs`](https://www.home-assistant.io/docs/configuration/basic/#allowlist_external_dirs)
  - If you want to send your camera snapshot to HTML5 you'll have to create the folder /config/www/cam and you'll have to ensure that the path is included in [`allowlist_external_dirs`](https://www.home-assistant.io/docs/configuration/basic/#allowlist_external_dirs)